pantheon-systems/documentation/source/content/terminus/examples.md

   - Code has been refactored and moved to a new repository.
 - Set an empty upstream to disable one-click updates for sites managed by Composer.

 Confirm that the user you are authenticated as has the correct [Site-level permissions](/change-management#site-level-roles-and-permissions).
-Only a User in Charge or Owner can change a site's Upstream.

 To see all available upstreams, run: